These Mini Scotch Eggs are made with teeny little quails eggs and make a great picnic treat or afternoon tea snack.

 Traditionally lard would have been used, but I opted for sunflower oil.

-If you have a deep fat fryer then you’ll be able to set the temperature to a stable 160C/320F.
+If you have a deep fat fryer then set the temperature to a stable 160C/320F.

-But as I don’t, I had to keep testing it with an electronic thermometer and adjusting the stove as I worked.
+As I don’t have one, I had to keep testing it with an electronic thermometer and adjusting the stove as I worked.

 When the oil is at temperature, carefully lower between one and four scotch eggs into the pan.